How You Can Avoid My $800 Mistake with Your Personal Finances

 So why I am writing all of this?
 This is not a post to try to sell you on any certain product.
 I just want you to be good stewards of the resources God has gifted you for a time and for you to know what you are actually doing with your money.
 I highly encourage you to find a money management program, if you don’t already have one, and make sure you keep a current balanced checkbook and have something to check it again.
 A calculator doesn’t count, either, sorry.
 We are too human and make mistakes.

-Here is a review of some money programs if you are interested.
+Here is a review of 16 personal money programs like Quicken and Moneydance if you are interested from Get Rich Slowly.
 I don’t necessarily endorse any of them particularly, but I completely endorse the concept of having a money assistant like one of these programs.

 Have you read…?